Learn when, where, and how to approach your UTA training!

 1. WHERE TO TRAIN FOR THE ULTRA TRAIL AUSTRALIA

-Ideally on trails, and even more ideally, on trails which include a lot of hills and stairs.
+Ideally on trails, and even more ideally, on trails that include a lot of hills and stairs.
 A good metric to track on your long training runs is your overall vertical gain.
 The Ultra Trail Australia courses have a lot of “vert”

 UTA100 = 4500m